Faehz/IGUIDEpharmEDA/README.md

 2. Difficulties in acquiring experimental data

 ## Project Objectives
-1. Predict effectiveness of biochar in removing pharmaceuticals from wastewater
+1. Predict the effectiveness of biochar in removing pharmaceuticals from wastewater
 2. Determine optimal conditions to maximize pharmaceutical adsorption using biochar
-3. Understand properties of biochar & its efficiency in removing pharmaceuticals
+3. Understand the properties of biochar & its efficiency in removing pharmaceuticals

 ## Framing Project Within Social Science
 ### Environmental Justice and Equity
 1. Intersectionality & health impacts
-2. Disproportionate impacts on environment
+2. Disproportionate impacts on the environment
 3. Better prediction leads to safer water
 4. Biochar production enhances equitable resource distribution
 <img width="509" alt="image" src="https://github.com/user-attachments/assets/4354de24-1611-44be-8cb5-a2352431ee92">